NEW YORK » Broadway’s next king has been awfully busy chasing bad guys on the streets of Honolulu.

 The show’s current king, Lee, abdicates on Feb.
 28 and Tony Award-nominated Watanabe returns to the role from March 1 to April 17.

-Jose Llana, who starred last summer in the royal role, returns to it from April 19-May 1.
-Kim, who also played Jin Soo Kwon on the TV series “Lost,” takes over from May 3-June 26.
+Jose Llana, who starred last summer in the royal role, returns to it from April 19-May 1 and then Kim, who also played Jin Soo Kwon on the TV series “Lost,” takes over from May 3-June 26.